 8 Heat Loving Plants

 You may know lavender by its scent, but that’s only one of this herb’s endearing qualities.
 Lavender plant is easy to grow, it thrives in heat and well-draining soil, requires little in the way of pest control, fertilizer, and, once established, is water-wise.
 Its scent is soothing, which is why its essential oil is a prized ingredient in many aromatherapy products, such as lotions and candles.
 And you can even cook with lavender flowers.
-Varieties Include: English Lavender - Lavendula angustifolia, Lavendula Meerlo Sunset (a beautiful variegated variety), Low H20 Lavender, Thumbelina Leigh, Goodwin Creek Gray and more.
+Varieties Include: English Lavender - Lavendula angustifolia, Lavendula Meerlo Sunset (a beautiful variegated variety), Low H20 Lavender, Hidcote and more.
 Selection may vary by location.

 For more information on Lavender, click here